 Parks, Recreation, and Cultural Resources facilities are open to the public.
 All parks are open from sunrise to sunset.
 Smoking is not allowed on any Town property.

 Founders Park opened on Founders Day 2004 and is the Town's first park.
 Located at 113 Town Hall Drive, the park is nearly eight acres and includes a playground, gazebo, stage, picnic tables, benches, open green spaces, and a 0.6-mile paved multi-use path.
 The park is open daily from sunrise to sunset.

 Founders Park will be undergoing renovations to add a veterans memorial, splash pad, amphitheater, restrooms, and playground.
-Construction is scheduled to begin in January 2023.
+Construction is scheduled to begin in sometime in 2023.
 View the project status.

 The Leland Cultural Arts Center provides a vibrant hub for the arts in Brunswick County and surrounding areas.
 It is unlike any other facility in the region, with courses and programs in a multitude of art forms including pottery, theater, painting, jewelry making, literary arts, healing arts, and more.
 The LCAC includes a gallery, pottery studio, multipurpose studio, painting and drawing studio, dance studio, classroom, and a performing arts space capable of hosting community theater productions, musical performances, and events.

 This community arts educational center is accessible to individuals of all ages, ethnic backgrounds, and economic statuses and welcomes all to share their talents and learn new skills.
 Participants have the opportunity to learn new skills or fine-tune their existing skills in a supportive, collaborative environment equipped with the tools they need to take their work to the next level.

 Leland Cultural Arts Center Rental Guidelines